satspeedy/rentadrone-smarttracker-integration/README.md

 ### Update `secrets.json` file wit current host and guest ip addresses
 - Determine ip addresses and update `secrets.json`.
 E.g., with ipconfig/ifconfig. like  192.168.178.83
+>**Note: This currently does not work with `bindings.yaml`, so the ip address must also be adjusted as a workaround in the `bindings.yaml` file.

 ### Build projects
 - in _rentadrone_ project folder